sailfish009/bsdf/COMPARISON.md

 * If the text is edited, byte alignments are likely to break.
 * It makes the format more complex (you basically have two formats).

-This is why we've dropped human readability.
-What we gain is a format that is simple, compact, and fast to parse.
-This is not to say that we think ASDF did it wrong; it is very suited for what it was designed for.
-But with BSDF we also have e.g. inter process communication in mind.
+This is why BSDF drops human readability, gaining a format that is simple, compact, and fast to parse.
+This is not to say that ASDF did it wrong; it is very suited for what it was designed for.
+But BSDF is more suited for e.g. inter process communication.

+## BSDF vs Arrow

+The goals of [Apache Arrow](https://arrow.apache.org/) bear similarities with BSDF, with e.g. a clear standard and zero copy reads.
+However, it's rather focussed on columnar data (where BSDF supports nd-arrays), and seems oriented at compiled languages, i.e. less flexible.
+Although the specification looks easy to read, the Python implementation is *much* larger than BSDF's 800 or so lines of code.
+It's also not pure Python, making it nontrivial to install on less common Python versions/implementations.

+## BSDF vs NPZ

+Numpy has a builtin way to encode typed arrays.
+However, this is limited to arrays (no meta data), and rather specific to Python.

-### BSDF vs SSDF (and BSDF v1)
+## BSDF vs SSDF (and BSDF v1)

 Around 2011 I developed a human readable [file format called SSDF](https://bitbucket.org/almarklein/ssdf), suited for storing